Udit365/Learning-MDX/MDX Basics Notes/2_Sets_and_Tuples.md

 |Enclosed withing `{}`|Enclosed withing `()`|
 |Performs **Union** opration|Performs **Crossjoin** operation|

-## TUPLES
+### TUPLES

----
-In the below example, `Country` and `Calender Year` belong to different attribute and hence treated as a tuple.
+In the below example, *Country* and *Calender Year* belong to different attribute and hence treated as a tuple.

 ```mdx
 SELECT